Haitian Americans: Youth

-Since the 1950s, a new generation of young Haitian immigrants have entered the nation's schools.
-They have been the fastest growing and most ethnically diverse segment of America's child population.
-These Haitian (American) youth are very diverse in the ways that they identify with Haiti and participate within their different communities.
+Since the 1950s, a new generation of Haitian immigrants have entered the nation's schools.
+They have been a growing and ethnically diverse segment of America's child population.
+These Haitian (American) youth are diverse in the ways that they identify with Haiti and participate within their different communities.

 These youth vary between those born in the U.S. of immigrant parents, those who immigrated with their families as small children, those who immigrated recently under duress (such as after the 2010 earthquake), and those who have come to attend colleges and universities.
-Many scholars refer to these Haitian youth as the “new second generation.”
+Many scholars refer to these Haitian youth as the "new second generation."
 They say that identity formation among Haitian youth is based on many different factors, including first-generation modes of adaptation, parental socio-economic status, length and place of residency, certain social constructions of a pluralistic American society (such as racism), as well as others.

 Education is a significant factor in the lives of Haitian American youth, particularly among those who aspire towards certain professions such as medicine and law.
 Many Haitian youth who immigrate have been trained in top Haitian middle schools, high schools, and colleges that prepare them for such pursuits.
 Because of this, many Haitian youth come to the United States in order to enter college.
 (See Harvard University’s Haitian Student Association for an example of a strong group of Haitian American and Haitian students).
 In other cases, parents who do not have access to high-quality schools in Haiti may move to the United States to offer their children better opportunities.

+Cuisine

+Haiti's national dish, diri ak pwa (rice and beans or bean sauce) accompanied by griot (fried pork), illustrates the blend that invigorates the simple essence of Manje Kreyòl (Creole cuisine).
+Griyo and tasso (deep-fried beef or goat) are commonly available in many Haitian restaurants across the United States.